causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask244_Spring2025_Modeling_Bitcoin_Transaction_Networks_with_Py2neo/tutorial_template/README.md

 ---

-## 1. How to Navigate and Run Docker Compose
+## Step 1.
+How to Navigate and Run Docker Compose

 Navigate to the folder that contains the Docker setup files: